 The Homa Sarshar Diaspora Research Grant awards funds to students studying the Iranian diaspora.

 Summer Human Rights Fellowship for students focusing on a specific issue in the field of human rights or international justice.

-Undergraduates accepted into the International Relations Honors Program receive a $250 research stipend, with additional funding available depending on need.
+Undergraduates accepted into the International Relations Honors Program can apply for up to $300 to pay for research costs, with additional funding available depending on need.

 Funding is available for Stanford University undergraduate and graduate students interested in studying Iran.
 Applications may focus on any aspect of Iranian history, culture, politics, and language and are due in the quarter before the anticipated research/study/travel.
 Priority will be given to those minoring in Global Studies/Iranian Studies.